-- Access to administration and office facilities - ✓ Email and social media access - Technical assistance and training where needs are identified - Expenses, including care arrangements (i.e. childcare, carers role)
+- ✓ Access to administration and office facilities - ✓ Email and social media access - ✓ Technical assistance and training where needs are identified - ✓ Expenses, including care arrangements (i.e. childcare, carer's role) that need to be covered

-Working as a group of Community Reps.
+Working as a group of Community Reps

-As a Community Representative you are not a member of the Task Force as an individual and you are not there to represent the interests of any particular organisation.
-It is important that Community Representatives work together as a group on behalf of the broader community.
+As a Community representative you are not a member of the Task Force as an individual and you are not there to represent the interests of any particular organisation.
+It is important that Community representatives work together as a group on behalf of the broader community

-Community Reps meet as a group in advance to prepare for the Task Force meeting.

-- Review any issues arising from the previous meeting - Agree on issues that you want to raise and who will raise them - Agree what outcomes you would like to achieve from discussion of the issues at Task Force - Identify any information about community issues that needs to be circulated in advance of the Task Force meeting and where necessary agree input from the community sector.
+- Community representatives meet as a group in advance to prepare for the Task Force meeting - Review any issues arising from the previous meeting - Agree on the issues that you want to raise and who will raise them - Agree what outcomes you would like to achieve from discussion of the issues at Task Force - Identify any information about community issues that needs to be circulated in advance of Task Force meeting and agree who will prepare it i.e. prepare a community report - Discuss other items on the agenda for Task Force meeting and where necessary agree input from community sector

 Ideally nominations should be for at least two years and are usually subject to review by the Community Network after that time period.
-The Community Network is free to nominate new reps who meet the criteria or to re-nominate existing Community Reps to continue the role.
+The Community Network is free to nominate new reps who meet the criteria or to re-nominate existing Community representatives to continue in the role.

-Community Representatives should work with the Community Network and the Task Force to ensure that there are no gaps in community representation and the all places are filled.
+Community representatives should work with the Community Network and the Task Force to ensure that there are no gaps in community representation and that all places are filled.